hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprcursor.md

 ## Hyprcursor themes

 You will need to obtain those yourself.
-If you are on the discord server, see `#hyprcursor-themes`.
+If you are on the Discord server, see `#hyprcursor-themes`.

 Put your theme(s) in `~/.local/share/icons` or `~/.icons`